 FLPS School Library

-The Forest Lodge Public School school library has always been housed in the spacious, high-ceilinged room on the second storey of the original 1883 building.
+The Forest Lodge Public School library has always been housed in the spacious, high-ceilinged room on the second storey of the original 1883 building.

 Library Access at Forest Lodge Public School